 Request to data user

-You have the right to request the person or institution that possesses your image to update or erase (delete) it.
+You have the right to request the following information from the authority or person who possesses your image:

 Appeal to Data State Inspectorate

-- the kind of action that you expect from the authority or the person
+- the kind of action that you expect from the authority or person

-- if possible, the relevant provisions of the General Data Protection Regulation which have been violated
+- the relevant provisions of the General Data Protection Regulation which have been violated

 - arguments as to why the authority or person should have fulfilled your request